mattoz0/youtube-dl-wrap/README.md

 let githubReleasesData = await YoutubeDlWrap.getGithubReleases(1, 5);

 //Download the youtube-dl binary for the given version and platform to the provided path.
-//By default the platform will be detected by os.platform() and the latest version will be downloaded to "./youtube-dl". await YoutubeDlWrap.downloadYoutubeDl("path/to/youtube-dl/binary", "2020.06.16.1", "win32");
+//By default the latest version will be downloaded to "./youtube-dl" and platform equals os.platform(). await YoutubeDlWrap.downloadYoutubeDl("path/to/youtube-dl/binary", "2020.06.16.1", "win32");

 //Init an instance with a given binary path.
-If none is provided "youtube-dl" will be used as command. const youtubeDlWrap = new YoutubeDlWrap("path/to/youtube-dl/binary");
+//If none is provided "youtube-dl" will be used as command. const youtubeDlWrap = new YoutubeDlWrap("path/to/youtube-dl/binary");
 //The binary path can also be changed later on. youtubeDlWrap.setBinaryPath("path/to/another/youtube-dl/binary");